neophyte-programmer/nutis-recipes/README.md

 - You will be served with recipes for that food item
 - To view more aboubt that recipe, click on the "View More" button

+## What I Learnt
+- How to use APIs by reading documentation
+- A little bit of Async/Await
+- Fetching data from API

 ## How It Looks